 For Ontario nurses students will be expected to become members of the Registered Nurses Association Ontario--RNAO, or the Registered Practical Nurses Association Ontario--RPNAO in order to obtain liability insurance

 The foot care manual and foot care kit are not included.
 The student will be given the names of foot care suppliers not open to the public, where you will be able to purchase foot care supplies and equipment at wholesale price to perform foot care treatment to clients for your live case studies using the correct foot care tools, equipment, and disinfectant that cannot be purchased at regular stores.

-Onsite version of the course is offered over 5 days or over 5 weeks Fridays only, and 4 weeks thereafter students will be expected to complete 20 live hands-on case studies that they will find from their own communities.
-The 20 case studies is a requirement for foot care nurse certification.
+An onsite version of the course is offered over 5 days or over 5 weeks Fridays only, and 4 weeks thereafter students will be expected to complete 20 live hands-on case studies that they will find from their own communities.
+The 20 case studies are a requirement for foot care nurse certification.

 The college reserves the right to cancel a course if the numbers are not met.
-In this situation you will be moved to the next course date, or you will be refunded your registration fee.
+In this situation, you will be moved to the next course date, or you will be refunded your registration fee.
 The registration fee is $500 to reserve a spot on the course.
-If you cancel a course of instruction 3 weeks prior to course start date and the course is a go you will be charged an administration fee of $150.
+If you cancel a course of instruction 3 weeks prior to the course start date and the course is a go you will be charged an administration fee of $150.
 If you cancel 1 week prior to the course start date the registration of $500 will be charged.

 There is no refund of the tuition fee after you have paid and started any versions of the foot care nurse certificate course.